jkcso/Intel-One/README.md

 ### Targeting companies
 - Same social media search as above when applicable.
 - Company search using the edgar search engine returning difficult to find and often confidential information about companies.
+- Company search in corporate wiki aka the wikipedia of Corporations.
 - Annual reports, slideshows and other insights.

 ### Targeting domains